Christine Darby // Published: March 2023 // Updated: September 2024

 The answers to these questions will tell you a lot about the particular style or approach of the group you are considering.
 In general, make sure an experienced SEO is on the team you choose—learn how to identify high-quality SEOs.

 Does the SEO only do on-page optimization?
 Do they only want to discuss “backlinks”?
-Will they also assess your off-page profile and make recommendations?
+Or will they also assess your off-page profile and make recommendations?
 Are they skilled in website design, user experience, and conversion optimization?

-Will they look at your strategy from both a technical and content perspective?
-How do they analyze your competitors?
+Will they analyze your competitors?
 How do they do keyword research?
+Do they over-rely on tools?

-A good SEO will evaluate your entire online presence holistically versus sell you a “5-page optimization package.”
+A good SEO will want to evaluate your entire online presence versus sell you a “5-page optimization package.”
 Search engine optimization is hands-on and nuanced.
-SEO is a business consulting role, it is not achieved via SEO software and plugins.
+SEO is a business consulting role, success is not achieved via SEO software and plugins.

 4. What platform is your own site built on?
 Why?